Global-Shapers-Lima-Hub/convocatoria-reinicio-1ra-infancia/README.md

 gem "jekyll-theme-yat"
 ```

-And add this line to your Jekyll site's `_config.yml`:
+And add this line to your JekyllS site's `_config.yml`:

 ```yaml
 theme: jekyll-theme-yat